hikeventures/hikeventures.github.io/_posts/audio/2018-02-25-children_playing_ice_finland.markdown

 image: https://farm5.staticflickr.com/4632/26604929578_bba4615e28_k.jpg
 ---

-Today, I was trying for the first time to capture audio with my <a rel="nofollow" href="http://amzn.to/2F5Bc6n">Sennheiser MKE 600</a>, <a rel="nofollow" href="http://amzn.to/2EPGbsl">Sound Devices MixPre-3</a> and <a rel="nofollow" href="http://amzn.to/2HMI2Mm">Rycote Super Softie</a>.
+Today, I was trying for the first time to capture audio with my <a  href="http://amzn.to/2F5Bc6n">Sennheiser MKE 600</a>, <a  href="http://amzn.to/2EPGbsl">Sound Devices MixPre-3</a> and <a  href="http://amzn.to/2HMI2Mm">Rycote Super Softie</a>.
 I selected Ruisalo - a popular beach at the Baltic Sea in Turku as a location.

 The sea was frozen and children were playing with their sleds on it and throwing ice plates around.
 You might hear some wind as a background noise so I am not sure if my Rycote Super Softie windjammer did a good job.